computational-psychology/hrl/docs/useful-examples/text-displays.md

 In the code we have separated the functions related to displaying text into a module called `text_displays.py`.
 The function `display_text` is imported from this module.
-In later examples and templates this module will be included as well.
+In later examples this module will be included as well.
+The

 ## Install requirements